vryy/4C/doc/readthedocs/materialdevelopment.rst

 **Definition of the material class**

-The main work happens in the material class in the ``MAT`` namespace, which is derived from the parent class.
+The main work happens in the material class in the ``Mat`` namespace, which is derived from the parent class.
 This can be the class ``Material``, which is independent from the underlying physics, but there are also classes for specific physical representations the material model happen.
 The base classes of the material models representing a single physics environment, are given in the following table: